Building works have started!

-Building work will start on the beautiful garden for patients at the National Spinal Injuries Centre at Stoke Mandeville hospital in the summer and should take 6 months to complete.
+Building work has started on the beautiful garden for patients at the National Spinal Injuries Centre at Stoke Mandeville hospital and should take 6 months to complete.

 Thank you for all your help to make Joe Swift’s plans become a reality.
 We are now looking for on going to support to cover the costs of maintaining the gardens and all the events and activities which the charity puts on in the garden for patients.
 These are the essence of Horatio’s Garden and make such a difference for people spending so long in hospital.